ghisch/Solar-Router-for-ESPHome/docs/installation.md

 # Installation and Configuration

-To install your solar router, you need to define the archtecture of your solution between [standalone](firmware.md#standalone-configuration) installation, installation working with [proxy](firmware.md#power-meter-proxy-configuration) or [multiple solar router](firmware.md#multiple-solar-router-configuration) installation.
+To install your solar router, you need to define the archtecture of your solution between [standalone](firmware.md#standalone-configuration) installation; installation working with [proxy](firmware.md#power-meter-proxy-configuration) or [multiple solar router](firmware.md#multiple-solar-router-configuration) installation.

 ### Step 1: Install and configure ESPHome firmware